PeterJCLaw/flake8-balanced-wrapping/README.md

 A flake8 plugin that helps you wrap code with visual balance.

-The aim of this tool is to build up developer-assistance tooling for python formatting.
-In general it will only format things when it needs to or when directly instructed to.
+The aim of this linter is to complement the use of developer-assistance python formatting tools, i.e: those where the developer remains in control of _when_ to format code a particular way, while still enforcing a consistent style of _how_ the code is formatted.

 ## Style